What is Dimensional Accounting and How Can It Help You?

 • Assign a list of employees to a location

-• Assign employees to multiple project
+• Assign employees to multiple projects

 • Assign employees to a location

-• Limit certain general ledger account numbers to a location
+• Limit certain general ledger account numbers to a location or cost center to track revenue and expenses at each location

 Sage Intacct dimensions are an incredibly powerful, yet remarkably straightforward, tool that streamlines and simplifies data entry tasks while ultimately providing for greater reporting insights.

 Dimensional accounting simplifies something that has traditionally been a system administrator’s challenge, making it so easy it can be done in minutes.
 It combines flexibility and functionality to grow your business without adding a burden on the back end.
+Dimensional accounting can also help in tracking financial activity through documents like the profit and loss statement.

 Contact us to learn more about dimensional accounting and how it can help make your reporting process more efficient for more informed decisions.
 And check out this video to see how Sage Intacct’s cloud based accounting system can handle dimensional accounting natively.